christsven/H.E.A.T/ruleset/H.E.A.T.md

 You first fill all slots of a vehicle with a squad, and then you overfill.
 So no 10 NCOs on the flatbed of a truck with their 100 soldiers clinging to the sides! :D It's just for the rest of the last squad.

 As soon as you overfill a vehicle, it is only allowed to drive at ADVANCE speed.
 Otherwise, the units outside are treated the same as the rest of the squad.

+#### Tank Hunter rule in modern combat

+Since the times of tank hunting infantry running up to a tank and hurling grenades into the engine compartment are over, the rule has been removed.

+As a replacement we now have more units with LAWs, increasing survivability and lethality of infantry.
+If a unit does have the IED rule or explosives though, they are treated the same way as if they were tank hunters, just to keep the option open.
+Normal infantry against tank combat is also still allowed.
+But maybe pack one or two LAWs next time.